JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 The type `StateSpace` is abstract, since the type parameters are not specified.

 ## Demo systems
-The module `ControlSystems.DemoSystems` contains a number of demo systems demonstrating different kinds of dynamics.
+The module `ControlSystemsBase.DemoSystems` contains a number of demo systems demonstrating different kinds of dynamics.